stewartknapman/inside/README.md

 ### Classes

 Everything in Inside is a mixin.
-This way it can be as light and modualr as you need, however each mixin has its own class for convenience.
+This way it can be as light and modular as you need, however each mixin has its own class for convenience.

 For example to add the base button styles you can use the `button-base` mixin: